Litigation Funding for Universities and Technology Transfer Offices

 Technology Licensing and Intellectual Property Protection Challenges for TTOs

-Not all of the considerations facing a TTO evaluating whether to enforce its rightsthrough litigation can be mitigated by outside factors.
-However, TTOs are wise to consider and consult with experienced litigation funders regarding any licensing efforts that cannot be concluded through negotiation alone.
-Particularly in cases where a large company is infringing a university’s patents, it can be difficult for a TTO to gain traction in licensing discussions if the company believes that there is little or no risk that they will ever be sued by the university.
-Patent litigation is notoriously specialized and expensive—few universities have in-house patent litigation expertise and, even if a university is able to find outside counsel willing to offer a contingency or alternative fee arrangement for a particular enforcement plan, the costs associated with taking a patent litigation to trial are high and potentially disruptive for a TTO’s annual budget.
-By involving an experienced litigation funder, a university can alleviate the financial risks of taking on intellectual property litigation.
+When considering whether to launch an enforcement campaign, whether through licensing or litigation, TTOs are wise to consider and consult with experienced litigation funders, as many barriers to enforcement can be alleviated by this source of capital.
+Particularly in cases where large or established companies are infringing a university’s patents, it can be difficult for a TTO to gain traction in licensing discussions if an infringing company believes that there is minimal risk that the university will litigate.
+Patent litigation is notoriously specialized and expensive—few universities have in-house patent litigation expertise and the costs associated with taking a patent litigation to trial are high and potentially disruptive for a TTO’s annual budget, even when contingency or alternative-fee counsel can be secured.
+By involving an experienced litigation funder, a university can alleviate these financial risks of taking on intellectual property litigation.
 Funders such as Woodsford offer non-recourse financing of both litigation costs and attorneys’ fees, as needed.
-And, because funders take a return on their investment only if the underlying litigation is successful, there is no risk of budget disruption at the university or TTO.
-Additionally, whenever a university collaborates with a highly experienced funder, the funder’s own expert litigators thoroughly and objectively analyze the proposed litigations and rigorously assess whether they are likely to be successful or not.
+And, because funders take a return on their investment only if the underlying litigation or licensing campaign is ultimately successful, there is no risk of budget disruption at the university or TTO.
+Additionally, whenever a university collaborates with a highly experienced funder, the funder’s own expert litigators thoroughly and objectively analyze the proposed enforcement campaign and rigorously assess whether that campaign is likely to be successful.

 What Kind of Success Can a TTO Achieve Through Strategic Patent Litigation?

-As experienced intellectual property licensing practitioners are well aware, it is becoming increasingly difficult to have a successful intellectual property licensing program without any enforcement component.
-Indeed, increasing market sophistication and the introduction of relatively low-cost processes for challenging the validity of patents at the US Patent and Trademark Office, such as inter partes reviews (IPRs) and post-grant reviews (PGRs), have expanded the toolbox for infringers who seek to avoid paying a university fair compensation for its inventions.
+As experienced intellectual properly licensing practitioners are well aware, it is becoming increasingly difficult to have a successful intellectual property licensing program without any enforcement component.
+Indeed, increasing market sophistication and the introduction of relatively low-cost processes for challenging the validity of patents at the US Patent and Trademark Office, such as inter partes reviews (IPRs) and post-grant reviews (PGRs), have expanded the toolbox for infringers who seek to avoid paying fair compensation to a university for its inventions.
 Thus, sophisticated licensing programs necessarily incorporate a litigation component, both to drive a particular infringer to take a necessary license and to put other infringers on notice of the patent owner’s unwillingness to tolerate infringement.

-The best case scenarios, when a TTO elects to bring a litigation regarding some of its most valuable patents, can be quite lucrative.
-A well-known recent example is the lawsuit brought by Carnegie Mellon University (CMU) against Marvell Technology Group.
+A well-known example is the lawsuit brought by Carnegie Mellon University (CMU) against Marvell Technology Group.
 While many other hard disk drive manufacturers had already licensed CMU’s asserted patents covering error detection technology, Marvell persisted in utilizing CMU’s technology without permission.
 Ultimately, a Pittsburgh jury awarded CMU a verdict of $1.17 billion before the judge added penalties and interest.
 After an appeal where $278 million of the damages award was affirmed and the remainder set for a re-trial on the proper amount of damages, CMU and Marvell reached a settlement of $750 million.

-Of course, it is very rare that jury verdicts entail nine-or ten-figure sums.
+Of course, it is very rare that jury verdicts entail nine- or ten-figure sums.
 It is far more typical for a patent litigation to result in a settlement whereby the alleged infringer takes a license on terms agreeable to the university.
 Sometimes, a failure to settle at an opportune juncture can cause an otherwise successful licensing effort to go awry.
 For instance, the Wisconsin Alumni Research Foundation (WARF), affiliated with the University of Wisconsin, recently obtained a jury verdict in excess of $200 million against Apple for infringement of one of WARF’s patents regarding processors with Load-Store Dependency Predictor technology.
 The trial judge subsequently increased Apple’s liability to $506 million due to willful infringement.
 Apple appealed the district court’s verdict and the appellate court vacated the damages award after holding that the accused Apple chips did not infringe.
+Although WARF spent years attempting to re-establish its previously won verdict, it ultimately lost for good in 2022.
 Clearly, such an outcome was not desirable and was surely highly disappointing to the University of Wisconsin after having a huge verdict in hand.

 Portfolio Funding for Universities and TTOs